 As is clear in the consultation material, Rhondda Cynon Taf Council has presented preferred options for the future service delivery model for its Residential Care Homes and Day Care Services.
-However, it must be stressed that no decision has been made and the outcome of the consultation process is not a foregone conclusion.
-The views expressed by those who have responded during the consultation exercise will be made known to the Cabinet for consideration prior to a decision on future service delivery model.
+However, it must be stressed that no decision has been made.
+The views expressed by those who have responded during the consultation exercise will be made known to the Cabinet for consideration prior to a decision on the future service delivery model.

-Any workforce implications arising from the feedback of the public consultation to Cabinet would be the subject to further consultation with staff and trade unions in accordance with the Councils statutory obligations and Managing Change policy.
+Any workforce implications arising from the feedback of the public consultation, and any subsequent decision(s) taken by Cabinet, would be subject to further consultation with staff and trade unions in accordance with the Councils statutory obligations and Managing Change policy.
+5.9 Officers have addressed above each of the key themes collated from the consultation feedback and provided mitigation where possible.
+The Equality Impact Assessment, appended at Appendix 2 to the report, should also be taken into consideration by Members when considering the above themes arising from the consultation exercise.